carsongee/pytest-pylint/DEVELOPMENT.rst

 `pytest_addoption` implemented, which runs before `pytest_configure`
 in the hook cycle, it would be executed once PylintPlugin got registered.

-PylintPlugin uses the `pytest_collect_file` hook which is called wih every file available in the test target dir.
+PylintPlugin uses the `pytest_collect_file` hook which is called with every file available in the test target dir.
 This hook collects all the file pylint should run on, in this case files with extension ".py".